analog124/WgLink/README.md

 `java -jar WgLink.jar TenSQR TenSQR.config`

-Users will then generate the final haplotype results at the “output” folder: Final.Haps .
+WgLink will generate the final haplotype results at the “output” folder: Final.Haps .

-If users want to try using abayesQR as local region haplotype calculation tool.
+If users want use abayesQR as local region haplotype calculation tool.
 Users can updating absolute paths of executable (such as bwa etc) and parent folder in the aBayesQR.config file, users can run WgLink by a simple commands:

 `java -jar WgLink.jar aBayesQR aBayesQR.config`